 - For general inquires: email@example.com

 Departmental Teaching Assistantships are available to most graduate students, including international students with fluency in English.
-In 2016-2017, a new teaching assistant receives a stipend between $12,000 and $19,000 approximately for the academic year to help cover a graduate student's normal living expenses in this area.
-Teaching assistantships provide individual health insurance, as well as a waiver of tuition and most of the mandatory fees.
-The Graduate Assistantship office can provide additional information at umass.edu/gradschool/funding-support/graduate-assistantship-office.
+In 2023-2024, a new teaching assistant receives a stipend between approximately $20,600 and $24,800 for the academic year to help cover a graduate student's normal living expenses in this area.
+Teaching assistantships provide individual health insurance, as well as a waiver of tuition.
+The Graduate Assistantship Office can provide additional information at umass.edu/graduate/funding/funding-policies-procedures.

 No separate forms are required to apply for an assistantship.
 Applicants only need to check the appropriate boxes in the Financial Aid section of the graduate application form.
 The application fee must accompany an application.
 The University does not waive this fee.